Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Potential downsides to a preneed plan are that it’s specific to a particular funeral home, which could be a problem if it goes out of business, move out of your location, raise expenses, or isn’t one your beneficiaries wish to use.
+Potential downsides to a preneed plan are that it’s specific to a particular funeral home, which could be a problem if it goes out of business, moves out of your location, raises costs or isn’t one your beneficiaries wish to use.

 If you’re in your 70s or 80s and don’t own a life insurance policy — or if you know you won’t be able to pass a medical exam for a traditional policy — look into final expense coverage.